-National Seniors Australia acknowledge the Tasmanian Government is working to address the issue of homelessness.
+National Seniors Australia acknowledges the Tasmanian Government's work to address the issue of homelessness.
 This work can be progressed by:

-- providing a substantial funding boost for low-income and homeless seniors to access suitable housing. - considering the recommendations put forward by Shelter TAS, with an emphasis on addressing homelessness for 55 years-plus persons.13
+- providing a substantial funding boost for low-income and homeless seniors to access suitable housing. - considering the recommendations put forward by Shelter TAS, with an emphasis on addressing homelessness for 55 years-plus persons.7

-Homelessness is a serious problem in Tasmania that affects people across all ages but it is especially problematic for vulnerable older people.
-People aged 55 years and older represent 16 per cent14 of all people experiencing homelessness.
-It is concerning that
+Homelessness is a serious problem in Tasmania that affects people across all ages, but it is especially problematic for vulnerable older people.
+People aged 55 years and older represent 16% 8of all people experiencing homelessness.
+It is concerning that homelessness for this age group has increased approximately 33% during the past 10 years.
+This comprises: